Michael Lowenstern: Performing career

-In 1994, Lowenstern moved to Brooklyn, New York and began performing and recording with various ensembles, including Steve Reich and Musicians, Saxophonist John Zorn, The Klezmatics, and The Chamber Music Society of Lincoln Center.
-In 1996, his first album, Spasm, was released by New World Records, which is a collection of contemporary classical Bass Clarinet compositions.
-In 2000, Lowenstern joined the New Jersey Symphony Orchestra as Bass Clarinetist, and performed on two Grammy Award winning albums with the ensemble under Zdenek Macal.
-That same year, his second album,1985 was released by Capstone Records.
+In 1994, Lowenstern moved to Brooklyn, New York, and began performing and recording with various ensembles, including Steve Reich and Musicians, saxophonist John Zorn, The Klezmatics, and the Chamber Music Society of Lincoln Center.
+In 1996, his first album, Spasm, was released by New World Records, which is a collection of contemporary classical bass clarinet compositions.
+In 2000, Lowenstern joined the New Jersey Symphony Orchestra as bass clarinetist and performed on two Grammy Award–winning albums with the ensemble under Zdeněk Mácal.
+That same year, his second album, 1985, was released by Capstone Records.

-In mid-2005, Lowenstern made a major shift in his career, and resigned from all of his regular ensembles, including the Chamber Music Society and the New Jersey Symphony, deciding to focus entirely on his solo compositions and performances.
-Between 2003 and 2015, Lowenstern self-released several albums, though his imprint Earspasm Music.
-During this period, Lowenstern served on the faculties of New York University, the Juilliard School, and the Manhattan School of Music, teaching bass clarinet in their Contemporary Performance Program.
+In mid-2005, Lowenstern made a major shift in his career and resigned from all of his regular ensembles, including the Chamber Music Society and the New Jersey Symphony, deciding to focus entirely on his solo compositions and performances.
+Between 2003 and 2015, he self-released several albums through his imprint, Earspasm Music.
+During this period, he served on the faculties of New York University, the Juilliard School, and the Manhattan School of Music, teaching bass clarinet in their Contemporary Performance Program.

 Lowenstern's YouTube channel was established in early 2006, but early content was removed, and few videos exist prior to 2011.
-At that time, Lowenstern began making and posting videos on that platform for a student, so she could listen to her etudes between lessons.
-The channel grew consistently over the decade, and is now one of the highest-ranked clarinet channels by viewership and subscriptions.
-A number of his videos have created some controversy in the clarinet world, and he is often the subject of intense debate on the long-established Clarinet Pages of Woodwind.org and Sax On The Web.
+At that time, Lowenstern began making and posting videos on the platform for a student so she could listen to her etudes between lessons.
+The channel grew consistently over the decade and is now one of the highest-ranked clarinet channels by viewership and subscriptions.
+A number of his videos have created some controversy in the clarinet world, and he is often the subject of intense debate on the long-established Clarinet Pages of Woodwind.org and Sax on the Web.
 In an interview from July, 2021, Lowenstern is quoted as saying "I don't take myself, or music, too seriously, and I think that offends some people."

 Advertising career

 In the late 1990s, Lowenstern began working at large advertising agencies in New York City "as a way to supplement his habit of eating and paying rent."
-Once retired from orchestra work, he began work full time at MRM/McCann digital agency.
-In 2008, Lowenstern moved to R/GA to found that agency's Digital Advertising group.
+Once retired from orchestra work, he began work full time at the digital agency MRM/McCann.
+In 2008, he moved to R/GA, founding the Digital Advertising group there.
 It was at R/GA that Lowenstern won several industry awards, including two Cannes Lions, OneShow pencils for his work on Barack Obama's presidential campaign, and several Webby Awards.
 In 2017, Lowenstern was hired by Amazon to lead creative strategy and development for their automotive advertising Brand Innovation Lab.

 Personal life

-Michael is married to clarinetist Katherine Cooke, and together they have one daughter, Ariel Lowenstern (born August, 1999).
-He is a certificated pilot, and enjoys flying his small 4-seater 1972 Piper Arrow, which he calls a "Toyota with wings."
+Michael is married to clarinetist Katherine Cooke and together they have one daughter, Ariel Lowenstern (born August, 1999).

+He is a certified pilot and enjoys flying his small 4-seater 1972 Piper Arrow, which he calls a "Toyota with wings".